zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    This is a short-cut for :zeek:see:`Telemetry::gauge_set`.

-   :gf: The gauge family to use.
+   :param gf: The gauge family to use.

-   :label_values: The label values to use for the gauge.
+   :param label_values: The label values to use for the gauge.

-   :value: The value to set the gauge to.
+   :param value: The value to set the gauge to.

    :returns: True if the gauge value was set successfully.